blocknotes/prawn-html/README.md

 - custom [data attributes](#data-attributes) for Prawn PDF features;
 - no extra settings: it just parses an input HTML and outputs to a Prawn PDF document.

 **Notice**: render HTML documents properly is not an easy task, this gem support only some HTML tags and a small set of CSS attributes.
-If you need more rendering accuracy take a look at other projects like WickedPDF.
+If you need more rendering accuracy take a look at other projects like *WickedPDF* or *PDFKit*.

 > [prawn-styled-text](https://github.com/blocknotes/prawn-styled-text) rewritten from scratch, finally!